Healthy Homes Assessment Te Hauke

 Te Hauke Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement for all Te Hauke and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory throughout Te Hauke and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records that prove conformance with all Healthy Homes Standard that apply or will be applicable during the tenancy of an apartment rental.
+• Property managers and landlords have to keep records that demonstrate the conformance to all Healthy Homes Standard that apply or will be applied to the rental property.

-• Private landlords and property managers are required to ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any renewal, new or a change in lease.
+• Private landlords and property managers have to make sure their rental properties conform to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.

 Unreasonable Gaps & Holes